COVID-19 and your utilities: what you need to know

 - Preventative Plumbing Program.
 If your existing application will be placed on hold, our program manager will contact you by email.

-- The rain barrel program and Everything Drainage Workshops are cancelled.
+- Everything Drainage Workshops are cancelled.

 Property owners: learn how to safely reopen buildings